-Heat Geek’s “The Awakening” is an online training course focusing on hydronics and controls in the heating industry.
-The Awakening teaches the fundamentals of heating design.
-The specific aim is to give real-world usable information and practices in a simple to understand way and cut out unnecessary jargon.
-Enabling you to install more efficient systems, move in to renewables such as heat pumps and also move in to commercial heating.
+Heat Geek’s “The Awakening” is the first half of an online training course focusing on heating design and controls in the heating industry and teaches the fundamentals of heating design.
+The specific aim is to give real-world usable information and practices in a simple to understand way and cut out unnecessary jargon, enabling you to install more efficient systems, move into renewables such as heat pumps and also move into commercial heating.

 Beware – This course is not the same as typical industry ‘tick box’ courses.
 We push you hard in our training to become a heating master and you will need to put time and effort in to complete the course.
 But no matter where you are in your journey, as long as you watch the videos a few times, put in the time, and importantly engage in the peer-to-peer platform as much as possible you will become a true master.

-This training is essential before moving on to the heating mastery course.
+This training is essential before moving on to the Mastery course.

 This Course Covers: